Vital Records Fees

 Applying For a Copy Of a Vital Record Online

-The Nashua City Clerk's Office accepts cash or check, only.
-The office can not accept payment by credit card or debit card and, therefore, cannot accept payment for requests submitted by email, fax, or telephone.
-However, the City Clerk's Office can accommodate online orders for certified copies of vital records, for events that occurred in Nashua, using VitalChek, an independent company that it has partnered with to provide you this service.
+Online orders for certified copies of vital records for events that occurred in Nashua are available through VitalChek, an independent company that it has partnered with to provide you this service.
 Go to https://www.vitalchek.com/home.aspx Additionally, VitalChek can provide expedited service for speedy receipt of your certificate.
 An additional fee is charged by VitalChek for using their services, and all major credit cards are accepted, including American Express, Discover, MasterCard or Visa.
 For further information, contact the Nashua City Clerk's Office at 603-589-3010.

 - Birth Certificate Application (PDF)

 - Birth Certificates